Welcome to the bowtie6.com blog!

 Here is a short list of the many changes made in bowtie6 version 2.0:

-- Fully electronic throttle.
-The Ecotec employs a “fly by wire” throttle system.
+- The Ecotec uses a “fly by wire” throttle system.
 This means there is not cable between the throttle body and the throttle pedal.
 Instead, the throttle butterfly is 100% controlled by the ECM.

-- The Ecotec is all aluminium offering a much lighter package up front and as a result, better weight distribution.
+- The Ecotec is all aluminum offering a much lighter package up front and as a result, better weight distribution.

 - Front suspension with true coilovers.
 Gone are the days of using a spring compressor and extremely “heavy” steering effort.
 Front suspension now feels as if it had power steering.

 - The rear suspension is a much stronger solid axle, with 3.80 gear and full PosiTraction.
-This thing really hooks up now and it is a very nice feeling when both tyres hook up.
+This car really hooks up now!

 - Tilt steering – yes, a first for a TR6! bowtie6 now has a fully adjustable tilt steering column.

-- New aluminium fuel tank.
-A new tank has been made with a separate staging tank containing the new high pressure fuel pump.
-The new setup now offers a total capacity of approximately 15 gallons.
-This yields a very serious driving range.
+- New aluminum fuel tank.
+A new tank has been made with a separate staging tank containing the new high-pressure fuel pump.
+The new setup now offers a total capacity of about 15 gallons.
+This yields a very serious driving range

 – the road goes on forever and the party never ends…